vmware-archive/newrelic_pivotal_agent/README.md

 6. **If you are installing the vFabric Web Server plugin**: In the `config/newrelic_plugin.yml` file, set the configuration properties for your Web Server instances, such as the host and port to which they are listening.
 The template shows how to configure multiple Web server instances.

+7. **If you are using the Redis server monitoring plugin**: In `config/newrelic_plugin.yml` file, set the configuration properties for your redis server.

-7. **If you are only using one plugin** in the agent make sure the unused plugin's configuration is commented out with # in front of the lines
+8. **If you are only using one plugin** in the agent make sure the unused plugin's configuration is commented out with # in front of the lines

-8. Be sure to comment out configuration information for plugins that you are not installing from the `config/newrelic_plugin.yml` file.
+9. Be sure to comment out configuration information for plugins that you are not installing from the `config/newrelic_plugin.yml` file.

-9. From the top-level directory, run the following commands:
+10. From the top-level directory, run the following commands:

         $ bundle install
         $ ./pivotal_agent

-10. After a brief period, the Pivotal Plugins will appear on the left of your New Relic dashboard.
+11. After a brief period, the Pivotal Plugins will appear on the left of your New Relic dashboard.

 ## Reporting Issues